-By recycling batteries we recover metallic materials that can be reused for our benefit.
-Owing to recycling, from 100kg of batteries we are able to recover 65kg of metallic raw materials that can be used e.g. in the building industry, to produce bins, glass-ceramic hobs, gutters, but also jewellery, musical instruments, cosmetics and many other products.
-By recycling, we recover steel, zinc, manganese, nickel and copper from AA batteries.
-From other types of batteries, we recover lead, cadmium, cobalt and silver.
+By recycling batteries, we recover metallic materials that can be reused for our benefit.
+Owing to recycling, from 100kg of batteries we can recover 74kg of metallic raw materials that can be used e.g., in the building industry, to produce bins, glass-ceramic hobs, gutters, but also jewelery, musical instruments, cosmetics and many other products.
+By recycling, we recover steel, zinc, manganese, nickel, and copper from AA batteries.
+From other types of batteries, we recover lead, cadmium, cobalt, and silver.
 Owing to secondary raw materials that we recover through recycling, we spare mineral resources and we do not need to burden the environment with further extraction of raw materials.

 Never throw batteries in the bin!

-This graphic symbol can be found directly on batteries, their packagings or electrical appliances containing batteries or accumulators.
-This symbol suggests that batteries do not belong in a rubbish bin, dustbin or a community waste container.
+This graphic symbol can be found directly on batteries, their packaging or electrical appliances containing batteries or accumulators.
+This symbol suggests that batteries do not belong in a rubbish bin, dustbin, or a community waste container.
 Throwing batteries in collection containers designed for community waste or in the wild is strictly forbidden.